RaspberryPiFoundation/editor-api/README.md

 `rails projects:create_all`

-For classroom management there are two scenarios modelled with the tasks:
+For classroom management the following scenarios modelled by the tasks:

-`rails classroom_management:seed_an_unverified_school` - seeds an unverified school to test the onboarding flow `rails classroom_management:seed_a_school_with_lessons` - seeds a school with a class, two lessons, and a project in each
+`rails classroom_management:seed_an_unverified_school` - seeds an unverified school to test the onboarding flow `rails classroom_management:seed_a_verified_school` - seeds only a verified school `rails classroom_management:seed_a_school_with_lessons` - seeds a school with a class, two lessons, and a project in each

 To clear classroom management data the following cmd will remove the school associated with the `jane.doe@example.com` user, and associated school data:

 `rails classroom_management:destroy_seed_data`

+To override values, you can prefix the tasks with environment variables, for example:

+`SEEDING_CREATOR_ID=00000000-0000-0000-0000-000000000000 rails classroom_management:seed_a_verified_school`

+Also avilable to override are: `SEEDING_TEACHER_ID`, `SEEDING_SCHOOL_ID`

 #### Syncing the database from Production / Staging